danielmccormick/danielmccormick.github.io/_posts/2019-07-04-learning-from-failure.md

 1. There's no guarantee the last element would finish last, resulting in undesired gaps between producing and consuming
 2. There's implementation issues when there's more producers/consumers than the size of the queue - how to you decide who gets which slots
-3. Scheduling advancments: do the producers just leapfrog the head?
+3. Scheduling how each worker moves: Does the first to finish just lock the queue and grab the first available slot?
+Does each worker get a predetermined slot?

-Regardless, there was a more clever design pattern.
+Regardless, there was a design that made more sense to us.
 The idea here is that the buffer would be random access, and each index would be stored inside one of two stacks (either the producer stack or the consumer stack).
 When the producer gets a signal that it's stack has an index, it grabs the index, downloads the data and adds the index to the consumer stack.

 The producer pattern was roughly: